 The Danish Valhalla Legend Of Thor is based on the 1986 cartoon movie, which is based on the 1979 Danish comic book.
 This Vikings movie is about Gods and Humans and how they need each other.
 It didn’t achieve great box office success in Denmark.
 Those who enjoy foreign films, they’ll enjoy Valhalla Legend of Thor.
 If you don’t like subtitles, then watch it dubbed in English.

 Genre: Action, Adventure, Drama, Fantasy, Movie duration: 93 min, Stream: Amazon Prime

-A mysterious one-eyed inactive warrior, who also has the ability to recognize his future through visions, becomes a slave in a remote region of pagan Vikings.
+A mysterious one-eyed inactive warrior, who also can recognize his future through visions, becomes a slave in a remote region of pagan Vikings.
 He is held captive and forced to fight to the death in a kind of gladiatorial match against other prisoners.
 One Eye wins all fights while being locked in prison between battles.
-One day, while bathing in a pond, the Viking discovers an arrowhead with which he succeeds in freeing himself, and cruelly killing his wardens.
+One day, while bathing in a pond, the Viking discovers an arrowhead with which he succeeds in freeing himself and cruelly killing his wardens.
 He joins a strange Christian cult making its way on a ship to Jerusalem.
 But, on the way, they get lost in the northern fog.

 10. The Headhunter (2018)